-The methodology behind the score was created by a team of doctors and statisticians at MPA Healthcare Solutions with three decades of healthcare analytics experience.
-The MPIRICA Quality Score is based on outcomes, not subjective reviews, and uses the most recent 3 years of the largest publicly available dataset.
-The score also considers hundreds of relevant risk adjustment factors.
-We believe it is the most comprehensive and robust score available in the industry.
+Because the MPIRICA Quality Score is based on a rigorous methodology to represent risk-adjusted outcomes, not subjective reviews, and because it uses the largest publicly available dataset, we believe it is the most comprehensive and robust score available in the industry.

 Why is the MPIRICA Quality Score important to patients, their families, their physicians, and their employers?